Gold to Silver

 Precious metals, especially gold, are investor’s safe haven.
 Investment in gold provides the investors with a place to stash their cash to avoid losses.
 Besides, the economic forces are driving smart money in that direction.
 On the other side of the world, the European Banks have negative interest rates, and they are charging people to keep their cash.
 At the same time, the U.S Federal Reserve stated it would cut interest rates.
 Long story short, the investors do not rely on U.S bonds to pay for them due to the ongoing trade wars between the U.S and China.

 Why Gold and Silver ratio hit a new extreme?

 Investors are piling into gold.
 The gold future is expected to rise continuously in the next several months and maybe even till the end of the year.
 There are no expectations for gold prices to fall at the moment.
-Silver obtain its value, and silver prices will increase through bargain hunting.
-The silver price requires to raise at least 38% to get the gold to silver ratio back to average.
+Silver obtains its value, and silver prices will increase through bargain hunting.
+The silver price requires raising at least 38% to get the gold to silver ratio back to average.
 Indeed, silver prices could go up so much far with the upcoming spot prices.

 Why should I sell Gold?

 Right now is an excellent opportunity to sell Gold since the prices are at its all times high.
-Bullion Exchanges buy a variety of products including precious metals that range from the ever-popular Gold and silver to platinum and palladium.
+Bullion Exchanges buy a variety of products including precious metals that range from the ever-popular gold and silver to platinum and palladium.